esi-neuroscience/syncopy/doc/source/developer/io.rst

 data into Syncopy is however relatively straightforward, if you're able to read your data into Python, e.g. by using `NEO <http://neuralensemble.org/neo/>`_.

-Similar to :func:`syncopy.load_spy` you'll have to write a function that creates an empty data object (e.g. `syncopy.AnalogData`) and fill the ``data`` property with an index-able array as well as the annotation fields.
+Similar to :func:`syncopy.load` you'll have to write a function that creates an empty data object (e.g. :class:`syncopy.AnalogData`) and fills the ``data`` property with an index-able array as well as the metadata properties.

+In future releases of Syncopy, example reading routines and/or exporting functions may be provided.